nightscout/trio-docs/docs/EN/operate/build.md

 ## Update Open-iAPS with GitHub

-Open your fork at your GitHub username.
+Open your fork at `github.com/YOUR-USERNAME/Open-iAPS` with your GitHub username instead of `YOUR-USERNAME`

 * Look to see if your fork is up to date
 * If your fork shows that your branch is behind, sync the branch to get the latest updates